-A large number of University of California researchers are currently or have been involved in this project in a number of capacities.
+Many thanks to the large number of University of California researchers who are currently or have been involved in this project in a number of capacities.
 A special thanks to all of the many grower and processor cooperators (and the California Pistachio Commission and the Pistachio Research Board) without whose help over the past two decades none of this research would have been possible.
 Many thanks.